foudfou/ptp/doc/internals.md

 2. then use `STORE` to place the value on those closest nodes, or `FIND_VALUE(K)` to retrieve it

+For example, bittorrent stores: key = info_hash, value = list of peers for that torrent.
+A node typically stores many key-value pairs.

 ## Kad lookup

 FIXME

+[^1]: The routing table is usually implemented in 2 flavors: a fixed-sized hash
+    table, where k-buckets represent the *distance* prefix; or a tree, where tree nodes are *node ID* prefixes / "bit splits" (ex: `1xxx` → left:`10xx`, right:`11xx`) leaf nodes buckets, i.e. a list of kad nodes.
+In this version, buckets represent regions of the network space, a kind of node ID *trie*.